circuits/circuits/docs/source/dev/testing.rst

 Testing
 =======

-Here's how we do testing in circutis:
+Here's how we do testing in circuits:

 .. todo :: flesh this out